 The above figure illustrates sinusoidal aliasing.
 The pinkish curve was the the original signal, the dots are the sample points, and the dotted curve is the resulting approximation.
 Notice that the data would show a sinusoid of lower frequency.
 Photo from here.

 Now, it is recommended to sample at a rate slightly above the Nyquist rate as a buffer to help prevent any aliasing.
 So just sample at the fastest rate possible, right?
 Well, that takes larger amounts of memory, power, and does not necessarily provide “better data.”
 In audio sampling, extreme oversampling can result in what is called ultrasonic intermodulation distortion, which is basically sampled inaudible frequencies that actually degrade the audible frequencies.

 The rate you sample at is up to you to decide, depending on the data you are trying to acquire.
 If you are trying to capture an event that starts and ends within a matter microseconds, then you will need to sample at a very high rate.
 Using WaveForms Live (open source browser and mobile instrumentation software), the OpenLogger (also open source) can sample up to 400k samples per second (400kS/s) which can accurately log data occuring at frequencies as high as 200kHz.
 Now, that’s quick on the draw, especially with its 16-bit resolution.
-The OpenLogger can also sample as slow as one sample every 11.5 days if your data acquisition has a more macroscopic story to tell.
 Again, though, your choice of sampling rate should be realistic for your data acquisition, and should lean more towards staying above the Nyquist rate.